motine/sta/README.md

 // Right before the draw function is called, the overlay will be cleared.
 // This means this method can be called multiple times during draw, but only the inspections added in the last draw will be shown.
-// The overlay will be drawn after the draw method ran. void debug(const char* prefix, TYPE value); // where TYPE can be any form of number
+// The overlay will be drawn after the draw method ran. void debug(const char* prefix, TYPE value); // where TYPE can be any number or a string
+// If the type is not recognized the value printed as pointer.
 ```

 **Useful stuff from other libraries**